Image Builder

 - Select the Build tab.
 The following is displayed, summarizing all the selections –

-- [Optional] You can also click the Extra Build Script button to display the following window in which you can append any command to a Docker build script.
+- [Optional] You can also click the Extra Build Script button to display the following window in which you can insert any Docker build command.
 It is not recommended to enter any passwords here.

 - Click the Save button.
 The following window is displayed –

-- Assign the image a name and description, specify the Datatailr users and groups that are allowed to view/modify it and click OK.
+- Assign the image a name and description, specify the Datatailr users and groups that are allowed to run it and click OK.

 This new image is then displayed as a row in the Image Manager.
-Double-click on it to display additional information or right-click to get access to a context menu.
+Click on it to display additional options.